YongCho/TransactionSvc/README.md

 ## TODO
 - Clean up docker compose environment variables.
 - Create a package for processing transactions.
 Don't call db adapter directly from the HTTP handler.
-- Add a foreign key relationship between the tables.
-You shouldn't be able to create a transaction with an account ID that doesn't exist.
 - Add necessary indexes.
 - Add make target for resetting the services (`make reset`).
 - Write tests.